 Dr. Rudenstine is an honorary Fellow of New College, Oxford, and Emmanuel College, Cambridge University, as well as Provost Emeritus of Princeton University.
 He is also a Fellow of the American Academy of Arts and Sciences, a former director of the American Council on Education, and a member of the Council on Foreign Relations, the American Philosophical Society, and the Committee for Economic Development.

 DR. BRENDA T. THOMPSON

 Dr. Brenda T. Thompson received a Doctorate of Philosophy in Clinical Psychology from Saint Louis University in 1980.
 She was an Assistant Professor at Morehouse College in the Department of Psychology for several years, before focusing on child and adolescent mental health, first as a clinical psychologist, then as a School psychologist.

 Dr. Thompson shares a passion for collecting African American art with her husband, Larry D. Thompson, and they have amassed a remarkable collection since 1980.
 A 2008 show containing selections from their collection was hosted by the David C. Driskell Center in Maryland.

 Dr. Thompson has two sons and lives with her husband in Sea Island, Georgia.

 MR. THOMAS K. WHITFORD

-Wharton School and holds a bachelor of science degree in psychology from the University of Massachusetts.
+Tom earned his MBA in finance from the University of Pennsylvania's Wharton School and a Bachelor of Science degree in psychology from the University of Massachusetts.